-- $\angle$ ARC < $\angle$ may be more appropriate for estimating the 10-year or more frequent storms.
-ARC > 2 may be appropriate for severe storms of 200 year and above. - 4.
+- 1. If the total volume of "reservoir" storage in the watershed is less than 10% of the total runoff volume, the effects of storage may be ignored. - 2.
+ARC < 2 may be more appropriate for estimating the 10-year or more frequent storms.
+ARC > 2 may be appropriate for severe storms of 200 year and above. - 3.
+Primary calibration variable. - 4.
 Do not adjust the weighted RCN.